 She pushed him away and walked towards the kid who was making uncertain gestures of rejection.
 She pushed him in the corner and started kissing him.
 The poor guy was throwing quick glances at Fatalist half accepting, half rejecting her onslaught.
 Obviously he thought older guy will just walk over and smash his face.
 In fact Fatalist was considering walking over and apologizing to him.

 He gave it a second thought, turned around, walked to the bar and ordered a drink.
 He grabbed the beer bottle in a crushing grip and pressed it’s bottom against the bar, almost to the point of breaking it.
 But he wasn’t mad, not even angry.
 He was just intensely, wildly, worried.
 The relationship with woman who with no second thought grabs the next guy just to make some kind of strange point is indeed deeply worrisome.
 Still more worrisome was that this was the least thing bothering him.
 He knew it’s just a play for her and in fact he was ashamed because of the innocent kid who got caught in the middle of their suicidal relationship.
 The main thing to pluck his nerves was, why he doesn’t just walk away.
-He knew things will get worse and he’ll eventually have to do it anyway, and do it ugly.
-But as much as horrible as she was she did love him, he knew that.
-There were not many words between them when they met, just irresistible desire to squeeze each other to the point of melding, intermingling, merging.
-When they finished that drunken night of prowling her dark and wild big city – the city that chews you up and swallows you eventually, as she described it – squeezing and sucking the life out of each other in those long, bone crunching caresses and strangling kisses, he knew it won’t end well.
+He knew things will get worse and he’ll eventually have to do it anyway, and to do it ugly.
+But as horrible as she was, she did love him, he knew that.
+There were not many words between them when they first met, just irresistible desire to squeeze each other to the point of melding, intermingling, merging.
+When they finished that drunken night of prowling her city – the city that chews you up and swallows you eventually, as she described it – squeezing and sucking the life out of each other in those long, bone crunching caresses and strangling kisses, he knew it won’t end well.
 Well, the relationships regularly didn’t end well for him, anyhow, but he knew this will be an epitome of bad ending.
-And, as always when it comes to bad things, he was right.
+And, as per usual when it comes to bad things, he was right.

 Fatalist felt Mockingbird’s hands on his waist as she laid her head on his back, pressing him against the bar.